 Ordinarily, a faculty member in a tenure-earning position will either be awarded tenure at the end of the probationary period or be given one-year notice that further employment will not be offered.
-However, exceptions to the tenure clock may be considered, such as medical exigencies or parental situations covered by FMLA or ADA legislation or other extenuating circumstances approved by the University or as specified in the Collective Bargaining Agreement.
-A tenure- earning faculty member under such circumstances may request an extension of his or her probationary period.
-The request must be made in writing and must be approved by the chair of the department, dean, and the institution's designated senior academic officer overseeing the candidate's unit.
+However, exceptions to the tenure clock may be considered, such as medical exigencies or parental situations covered by FMLA or ADA legislation or other extenuating circumstances approved by the University or as specified in the collective bargaining agreement.
+A tenure-earning faculty member under such circumstances may request an extension of his or her probationary period.
+The request must be made in writing and must be approved by the chair of the department, dean, and Provost or Senior Vice President for USF Health.
 Ordinarily, extensions of more than two years beyond the college's designated probationary period will not be permitted.